Slender: The Eight Pages

-Slender: The Eight Pages, originally titled Slender, is a short first-person survival horror game based on the Slender Man, a creepypasta (online horror story).
+Slender: The Eight Pages, originally titled Slender, is a survival horror game based on the Slender Man, a well-known creepypasta character.
 Influenced by the web series Marble Hornets, it was developed by independent developer Mark J. Hadley using the Unity game engine and was released in June 2012 by his one-man studio, Parsec Productions.
-He drew inspiration from Amnesia: The Dark Descent, through atmosphere and imagery, though he made the encounters with Slender random, as opposed to Amnesia's scriptness that negated its horror.
+He drew inspiration from Amnesia: The Dark Descents atmosphere and imagery, though he opted for random encounters, rather than Amnesias linear design, which Hadley felt diminished its horror.

-The defenseless player must collect eight pages scattered around a dark forest while avoiding the Slender Man, who pursues them throughout the game.
+The player is tasked with collecting eight pages scattered around a dark forest while avoiding Slender Man.
 The Eight Pages was largely praised by critics for its effective horror and atmosphere despite its crude graphics, although some considered the gameplay repetitive and lacking replay value.
-The game became popular through Let's Plays and inspired many fangames based on Slender Man.
-Parsec Productions and Blue Isle Studios released a sequel called Slender: The Arrival the following year.
+It became popular through Let's Plays and inspired many fan-games based on Slender Man.
+Parsec Productions and Blue Isle Studios released a sequel, Slender: The Arrival, the following year.

 Gameplay

 The player wanders around the forest in search of the pages.

 Slender: The Eight Pages is a short survival horror game played from a first-person perspective.
-It takes place in a dense, dark forest at night.
-The objective is to collect eight pages scattered throughout the forest.
-The gameplay and graphics are very simple.
-The player can walk at a slow pace or run, but the latter impairs their vision and decreases stamina.
-They are equipped only with a flashlight with a limited battery; there are no weapons or inventory in the game.
+It takes place in a dense, dark forest at night, where the player must collect eight scattered pages.
+The graphics and gameplay are very simple; the player character can walk at a slow pace or run, but the latter decreases stamina.
+They are equipped only with a flashlight with a limited battery, and there are no weapons or inventory.

-Throughout the game, the player must avoid being captured by the Slender Man, a tall, faceless being who stalks and hunts them down.
-Players are alerted to the Slender Man's presence by audio cues and visual distortions.
-He can appear at any time and does not move when in the player's line of sight.
-Looking at him for too long causes a game over, and the only way not to lose is to run away from him and hide.
-As they collect more pages, they encounter the Slender Man more frequently and are given less time to escape before losing.
-After completing the game, players unlock additional options such as a daylight game mode.
+The player must avoid being captured by Slender Man, a tall, faceless being who stalks and hunts them down.
+The player is alerted to Slender Man's presence by audio cues and visual distortions, similar to TV noise.
+Looking at him for too long causes a game over, and the only way not to lose is to run away.
+As the player collects more pages, they encounter Slender Man more frequently and are given less time to escape before losing.
+After completing The Eight Pages, players unlock additional options, such as a daylight game mode.